 Let sit for about 5 minutes, or until foamy.

-Bake for 35-55 minutes, or until loaf is very golden brown.
+Bake for 45-55 minutes at 375, or until loaf is very golden brown, or at least 210 degrees internal temperature.

 Turn onto a rack to cool completely.
 Loaf should sound hollow when you tap the crust.